mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - Spring Java configuration classes, annotated with `@Configuration`, will **always** be proxied using CGLIB.

-## Which are the limitations of the two proxy-types?
+**Limitations**

 Both of them has the same limitation: **Invocation of advised methods on self**.
-A proxy implements the advice which is executed prior to invoking the method on a Spring bean.
-The Spring bean being proxied is not aware of the proxy and when a calling a method on itself, the proxy will not be invoked.

-**JDK Dynamic Proxies**
+If a method in the proxy calls another method in the proxy, and both match the pointcut expression of an advice, the advice will be executed only for the first method.
+This is the proxy’s nature: it executes the extra behavior only when the caller calls the target method.

+JDK Dynamic Proxies Limitations

 - Must implement an interface.
 - Only public methods will be proxied.
+- **any methods** found in the target object but not in any interface implemented by the target object cannot be proxied.
 - Aspects can be applied only to Spring Beans.
 - Even if Spring AOP is not set to use CGLIB proxies, if a Join Point is in a class that does not implement an interface, Spring AOP will try to create a CGLIB proxy.
 - If a method in the proxy calls another method in the proxy, and both match the pointcut expression of an advice, the advice will be executed only for the first method.
 This is the proxy’s nature: it executes the extra behavior only when the caller calls the target method.

-**CGLIB**
+CGLIB Limitations

-- Class and Methods cannot be final
+- Class and Methods **cannot be `final`**
-- Only public and protected methods can be proxied
+- **Only public and protected methods** can be proxied
-- It takes more time to create a proxy object, althrought it has better performance
+- **It takes more time to create a proxy object**, althrought it has better performance

 ## What visibility must Spring bean methods have to be proxied using Spring AOP?